With only 15 minutes of hands-on time, this refreshing Brussels sprouts salad makes a perfect Thanksgiving side dish.

 - In a small bowl, whisk together vinegar, maple syrup and olive oil.
 Set aside.

-- Slice Brussels sprouts very thinly, more or less shredding them.
-I used the slicer blade on my food processor to quickly and safely perform this task.
+- Slice Brussels sprouts very thinly.
+The slicer blade on a food processor will quickly and safely perform this task.
+Put the sliced Brussels sprouts into a large mixing bowl.
+Add the green onion and dried cranberries.

 - Just prior to serving, top with cheese and walnuts.